tsaklidis/bamboohr/README.md

 -------------

 * **Employees Listing**:
+  * Calculate sprint capacity.
+The capacity is the number of employees available to work on a specific date range.
   * Get available employees.
 A use case could be to calculate sprint capacity.
   * Fetch all company's employees from BambooHR including bamboo ID, names, job title, phone number and photo url.